woocart/localizations/UK/products-bookstore.md

 Price: £4.99

 A very funny and inspiring read!
 Brilliantly practical with a wide variety of examples that make it relevant for both boys and girls (and adults).
-This positive and empowering guide, by bestselling mindset author Matthew Syed, will help boys and girls build resilience, fulfil their potential and become successful, happy, awesome adults.
+This positive and empowering guide, by bestselling mindset author Matthew Syed, will help boys and girls build resilience, fulfill their potential and become successful, happy, awesome adults.
 If you believe you can't do something, the chances are you won't try.
 But what if you really could get better at maths, or sport or exams?
 In fact, what if you could excel at anything you put your mind to?
-You Are Awesome can help you do just that, inspiring and empowering young readers to find the confidence to realise their potential.
+You Are Awesome can help you do just that, inspiring and empowering young readers to find the confidence to realize their potential.
 The first children's book from Times journalist, two-time Olympian and best-selling mindset author Matthew Syed, it uses examples of successful people from Mozart to Serena Williams to demonstrate that success really is earned rather than given, and that talent can be acquired.
 With hard work and determination, practice and self-belief, and, most importantly, a Growth Mindset, there's no reason why anyone can't achieve anything.
 Practical, insightful and positive, this is the book to help children build resilience, embrace their mistakes and grow into successful, happy adults.

 - The Sunday Times number one bestseller